Twine: Prehistoric

 The invention of twine is at least as important as the development of stone tools for early humans.
 Indeed, Elizabeth Wayland Barber has called the development of twine, which can be made far stronger and longer than its component fibers, "the string revolution."
 Twine could be used to fasten points and blades to arrows, spears, harpoons and other tools and to make snares, bags, baby slings, fishing and hunting nets and marine tackle, not to mention to secure firewood, haul goods and anchor tents and shelters.
 Twine is the foundation to both textile and rope making.
 Twine has been made of animal hair, including human, sinews and plant material, often from the vascular tissue of a plant (known as bast), but also bark and even seed down, e.g. milkweed.
 However, unlike stone or metal tools, most twine is missing from the archaeological record because it is made of perishable materials that rarely survive over time.
 In fact, the discovery of ancient beads and the dating of sea travel to at least 60,000 years ago suggests that the "string revolution" might have occurred much earlier than the Upper Paleolithic.
 Plant twine was used for hafting stone tips by about 58,000 years ago in southern Africa.

 Paleolithic cord remnants have been discovered in a few places: Georgia's Dzudzuana Cave (30,000 years old), Israel's Ohalo II site (19,000 years old), and France's Lascaux Cave (17,000 years old).
 In 2016, a carved piece of mammoth ivory with three holes, dated at 40,000 years old, was unearthed at the Hohle Fels site, famous for the discovery of both Paleolithic female figurines and flutes.
 It has been identified as a tool for twining rope.
-In the Americas, cordage has been found at the Windover Bog, in Florida, dating to 8000 years ago.
+In the Americas, multiple pieces of cordage and of textiles woven in several different patterns using both simple and diagonal twining have been found at the Windover Pond site, in Florida, dating to more than 7000 years ago.
 A small piece of cord discovered at Abris du Muras, in south-eastern France, has been dated to around 50,000 years ago.